sajalgupta545/Online-Banking-Management-System/README.md

 # Online-Banking-Management-System

-## Description: This project aims to develop a banking system that is user-friendly and multi-
+## Description: This project aims to develop a banking system that is user-friendly and multi-functional.
-## functional.
-The project has the following functionalities:
+### The project has the following functionalities:

 ### a.
 All account transactional details and customer information are stored in files.
 ### b.
 Account holders have to pass through a login system to enter their accounts.